Scottrade was mentioned in Inc. Magazine’s list of America’s Coolest Internship programs.

 Although the financial sector continues to evolve since the economic crisis, the tips from recruiter Amy Meister on the Scottrade website for college students who want to get into good summer internships, are still valid.

-Use all of your resources to find a great internship.
+Use all of your resources to find great internships.

 Practice professional job seeking skills.